ichard26/black/docs/installation_and_usage.md

                                   hg|\.mypy_cache|\.nox|\.tox|\.venv|\.svn|_bu
                                   ild|buck-out|build|dist)/]

+  --extend-exclude TEXT           Like --exclude, but adds additional files
+                                  and directories on top of the excluded ones (useful if you simply want to add to the default).

   --force-exclude TEXT            Like --exclude, but files and directories
                                   matching this regex will be excluded even when they are passed explicitly as
                                   arguments.

-  --extend-exclude TEXT           Like --exclude, but adds additional files
-                                  and directories on top of the excluded ones. (useful if you simply want to add to the default)

   --stdin-filename TEXT           The name of the file when passing it through
                                   stdin.
 Useful to make sure Black will